 Apple reportedly has no plans to release a major upgrade for its MacBook Pro lineup in 2018.
 The Cupertino giant is also expected to shift a major chunk of its MacBook supply orders to Foxconn Industries.
 This shift will give Foxconn a substantial share in the total supply of MacBook notebook orders, along with the other supplier Quanta Computer.

 According to a Digitimes report, Apple is shifting a substantial percentage of its MacBook supply orders to Foxconn, adding that sources suggest Apple had started outsourcing production to Foxconn’s plants in Shenzhen, China in late 2017.
-The shipment ratio for Quanta and Foxconn has been 8:2 in the past, with Quanta at 79.5 percent and Foxconn at 20.5 percent.
+The shipment ratio for Quanta as well as Foxconn has been 8:2 in the past.
+With Quanta at 79.5 percent and Foxconn at 20.5 percent.
 Apple is looking to change this mix by increasing Foxconn’s share.
-Digitimes’ sources have revealed that Foxconn has been lobbying aggressively for this change, offering attractive quotes for components.
+Also, DigiTimes’ sources have revealed that Foxconn has been lobbying aggressively for this change, offering attractive quotes for components.

-In the past, Apple has been known to not refresh its MacBook lineup frequently.
-The company usually maintains the same chassis and design, and instead upgrades hardware internals such as processor, RAM, storage, and GPU.
-This suggests that Apple will possibly not make any changes to the ports, look, and dimensions of the MacBook Pro in 2018.
+The company usually maintains the same chassis and design, and instead upgrades hardware internals such as processor, RAM, storage, as well as GPU.
+This suggests that Apple will possibly not make any changes to the ports.
+Look, and dimensions of the MacBook Pro in 2018.